 So, you have a very pregnant cat on your hands and you have everything that you need for the birth ready.
 Now, how to tell when the kittens are really going to pop out?

 If your cat has a medical problem or is experiencing trouble while giving birth – stop reading online and call your veterinarian immediately.
-Also, do not leave ask questions in this page because this article is not monitored for comments.
-If you have questions, post it in this forum instead.
+Also, do not leave ask questions on this page because this article is not monitored for comments.
+If you have questions, post them in this forum instead.

 The gestation period of cats is an average of 64 days from the time of mating.
 Do you know when your cat mated?
 If so, you should have a pretty good estimate of her due date.
 However, 64 days is only an average, and your cat can be a few days early or late.
 Once eight weeks have passed and she has entered the ninth week, it’s time to look for the telltale signs that birth is imminent.

 Changes in Behavior

 A cat’s temperament often changes during pregnancy.
 Some cats become more reclusive, but most usually become more affectionate.
 Many owners report a significant change in their cat’s behavior in the days and hours before birth.
 The cat seems to want them around, demanding extra affection and calling them to be with her.

 Here is how our member Abstract described her cat’s behavior the day of the birth: “Shinobi got very clingy and very restless.
 Didn’t want me out of her sight, but couldn’t sit still in one room with me either.”
 Another member, klsylvester, said: “Sophia just wanted a lot of attention, she didn’t cry or meow before or during, but she did however chirp and constantly lick my face.”

 Pregnant females usually display an increase in appetite during the last weeks of their pregnancy.
 Yet in the days and hours prior to the birth itself, many owners report a significant decrease in appetite.
 This could be the result of the kittens pushing on the mother’s stomach or simply another sign of general anxiety as the cat senses the coming event.